ToshY/BunnyNet-PHP/docs/token-authentication.md

 use ToshY\BunnyNet\TokenAuthentication;

+// Provide the API key for the specific pull zone you want to use, available at the "Security > Token Authentication > Url Token Authentication Key" section.
 $tokenAuthentication = new TokenAuthentication(
-    token: '5509f27d-9103-4de6-8370-8bd68db859c9', # (1)
+    token: '5509f27d-9103-4de6-8370-8bd68db859c9',
     hostname: 'https://custom-pullzone.b-cdn.net'
 );
 ```

-1. Provide the API key for the specific pull zone you want to use, available at the **Security > Token Authentication >
-   Url Token Authentication Key** section.

 ## Usage